BxptisteM/Whanos/README.md

 2. Identifies the application technology.
 3. Builds a container image.
 4. Pushes the image to a Docker registry.
-5. Deploys the application in a Kubernetes cluster if a valid `whanos.yml` file exists.
+5. Deploys the application in a Kubernetes cluster.

 ---